wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 </tt>

-When invoked on Mac OS 10.10 (Yosemite), you need to add a parameter to make the request using IPv4:
+When invoked on Mac OS 10.10 (Yosemite), you need to add a parameter to make the request use IPv4:

 <tt>
 curl http://localhost:3000 <strong>--ipv4</strong>